 Applicants for the PhD programme should have minimum qualifications of an upper second class honours degree 2:1 (or an equivalent) or usually a specialist masters in a subject relevant to the intended study with a strong research element.

 Department of Accounting and Finance

 Please note that PhD by Published works is only available to internal OU staff and staff based at our Affiliated Research Centres

 The closing date for applications is noon UK time on Tuesday 21st February 2023.
 Your proposal, covering letter, fully completed application form and copies of certificates and transcripts including IELTS certificate, should be emailed to email@example.com by the closing time and date.

-Interviews form part of the selection process.
-PhD candidates are expected to give a 15 minute presentation about their proposal, followed by a question and answer session.
+Interviews will form part of the selection process and will be held in March or April, either in person or remotely via videoconference.
+Applicants are expected to give a 10 minute presentation about their proposal, followed by a question and answer session.

 If you are applying to the FBL PhD Programme as a Centre for Policing Research and Learning PhD student please see here for further information about the process and application deadlines.